21MN28/GEOL0069_Project/README.md

 ### Feature Engineering

-The project develops a comprehensive 24-feature set designed to capture spectral, temporal, spatial, and contextual information relevant to burn detection across diverse ecosystems:
+The project develops a comprehensive 24-feature set capturing spectral changes, spatial patterns, and contextual information relevant to burn detection.
+Key features include spectral differences (ΔNDVI, Δred, Δgreen, Δblue) that quantify fire-induced changes, the RGB Burn Index as the primary burn indicator, spatial texture measures using gradient magnitude and local standard deviation, and location encoding to capture ecosystem-specific patterns.

-**Spectral Features (12)**: Raw RGB channel values from pre- and post-fire imagery provide baseline spectral information.
-NDVI values calculated as (NIR-Red)/(NIR+Red) from both time periods capture vegetation vigour.
-Spectral differences (Δred, Δgreen, Δblue, ΔNDVI) quantify fire-induced changes.
-The Green-Red Vegetation Index change (ΔGRVI) provides an RGB-based vegetation indicator.
-Brightness changes capture overall reflectance modifications.
-Red/green ratio changes highlight the characteristic spectral shift toward red wavelengths in burned areas.

-**Composite Indices (4)**: The RGB Burn Index serves as the primary target feature for training.
-An NBR proxy was developed using RGB channels where NIR loss is approximated by green channel decrease and SWIR increase by red channel increase.
-A vegetation stress index combines NDVI and GRVI changes weighted by their correlation with burn damage.
-An integrated burn likelihood score combines multiple spectral indicators.

-**Spatial Features (2)**: Gradient magnitude calculated using Sobel edge detection on ΔNDVI maps captures burn boundary characteristics important for spatial pattern recognition.
-Local standard deviation computed using 3×3 kernel operations provides a texture measure that distinguishes burned areas (typically more heterogeneous) from unburned vegetation (more homogeneous).

-**Location Encoding (3)**: One-hot encoding for Greece, Turkey, and California captures potential location-specific spectral signatures while allowing models to learn ecosystem-specific patterns without overfitting to geographic coordinates.

-**Context Features (3)**: Pre- and post-fire brightness measures provide overall illumination context.
-Additional spectral ratios capture subtle spectral relationships that may improve discrimination in challenging cases such as partial burns or areas with mixed vegetation recovery.
+The RGB Burn Index serves as both a feature and the foundation for ground truth generation, combining vegetation loss indicators in a weighted formula that proved statistically robust across all three study regions.
+Additional features include brightness changes, vegetation stress indices, and an NBR proxy developed using RGB channels when SWIR bands are unavailable.

 ### Machine Learning Approaches